#1 for 10-year investment performance1

-Default death cover and total and permanent disability (TPD) cover is provided in units, but these units start to decrease from age 41.
+Default death cover and total and permanent disability (TPD) cover is provided in units, but these units start to decrease after the age of 40.

 We know that many members want to keep the same level of cover for an extended period, especially if they have a family to look out for.
 That’s why up until age 60 you can choose a fixed level of cover for both death and TPD.

-If you wish to change to fixed cover, you have to have fixed cover for both death and TPD, but you can have different levels of cover for both.
+If you go fixed, you have to have fixed cover for both death and TPD, but you can have different levels of cover for both.
 For example:

 Fixed cover is bought in units of $1,000 of cover, with the cost of a unit based on your age.

 If you choose fixed cover your premiums will be payable at your relevant occupational rating.
 There are some conditions around increasing your level of cover above the default amount, and you can read the full details of these conditions in our Accumulation Account Insurance Guide.